Pennsylvania Department of Health

 Initial comments:Name: - Component: -- - Tag: 0000

-Based on an Emergency Preparedness Survey completed on April 8, 2025, Oak Ridge Rehabilitation & Healthcare Center, was not in compliance with the requirements of 42 CFR 483.73.
+Based on an Emergency Preparedness Survey completed on February 18, 2026, at Oak Ridge Rehabilitation & Healthcare Center, it was determined there were no deficiencies identified with the requirements of 42 CFR 483.73.

 Plan of Correction: